CassioD/AI-900/README.md

 # AI-900
-Repository for testes on Azure Machine Learning
+Repository for tests on Azure Machine Learning